Customer service goals: how to achieve them in 2022 + SMART examples

 8. Creating an omnichannel customer service experience

 Meeting your customers where they are (i.e. via their preferred communication channels) can help you accomplish your team goals exponentially.
-If people are saying it’s difficult to reach you, ask them where they normally go to contact you.
-If it’s the website, have an easy ‘contact us’ button that lists all the ways they can get in touch.
-If customers prefer to contact you through Facebook Messenger, make sure you’ve assigned a agents to manage this channel.
+When people are saying it’s difficult to reach you, ask them where they normally go to contact you.
+Should it be the website, have an easy ‘contact us’ button that lists all the ways they can get in touch.
+If customers prefer to contact you through Facebook Messenger, make sure you’ve assigned agents to manage this channel.